rocky-linux/documentation/docs/labs/security/lab8-iptables.md

     93  7812 DROP     icmp    --  any         eth0    anywhere          anywhere
     ```

 6. Flush all the rules and try the ping command again from both systems.

+    !!! question

-Success or Failure?
+        Success or failure?

 7. Now create another rule that will drop icmp packets that originate from a specific unwanted IP address (e.g. 172.16.0.44 ).
 Type:

-    ```
+    ```bash
     [root@serverXY root]# iptables -A INPUT -i eth0 -p icmp --source 172.16.0.44 -j DROP
     ```